 Give me a moment to explain…

-Caffeine is a diuretic, meaning it aids the body in getting rid of excess water, which when coupled with high intensity exercise will result in your body becoming dehydrated very quickly if the water or fluid it is losing is not being replenished.
+Caffeine is a diuretic, meaning it aids the body in getting rid of excess water, which, when coupled with high-intensity exercise, will make your body dehydrated very quickly if the water or fluid it is losing is not being replenished.

 Creatine and caffeine affect water in the body in different ways.